About Shelby

 I believe that, despite circumstances, all are worth loving.
 I carry those words by Nicholas Wolterstorff like I carry microchimerism with the baby I miscarried.
 I'll carry both with me for years as I sit side by side with grief.
 I grieve because I love.
 I grieve with hope.
 I love with hope.

-I live in Pennsylvania with my husband and four daughters.
+I live in Pennsylvania with my husband and five daughters.
 We enjoy camping, stargazing and spending time together.
 You can read more facts about me and my family below.

 Facts about Shelby